softloud/neet/README.md

 in-development analyses.
 I’d be interested to hear from people who have written more complex tests.

-I will list everyone who contributes as an author on the paper, if they wish to acknowledged as such.
+I will list everyone who contributes to discussion as an author on the paper, if they wish to acknowledged as such, or an acknowledgement.
 I do not profess to be the all-knowing expert of testing, I do not have the experience.
 I am writing this as a rumination on the *practice* of automated testing for myself, and for the projects I collaborate on with others.

 Best, Charles